TafThorne/dockerfile/README.md

 Runs any number of daemons automatically, restarting them if they exit.
 For this to work, the command must NOT immediately exit (ie: it must block).

+## Cron

+    # Format
+    Cron:
+     - Name: name_of_cron
+       Command: command_to_run

+    # Example
+    Cron:
+     - Name: Date
+       Command: date

+Runs any number of cron jobs hourly, logging output to the system logger.

 # Examples:

 See Dockerfile.yml and it's generated Dockerfile in this repository for a description of an image that sets up GUI support, which could be used as a base for other images.